 The Company is a leading independent global provider of specialized oilfield services, including hydraulic fracturing, coiled tubing, cementing and other well stimulation services, which are designed to increase the production of hydrocarbons from wells.
-The Company's operations are focused on Canada, the United States, Argentina and Russia.
+The Company's continuing operations are focused on Canada, the United States, and Argentina.
+In the first quarter of 2022, the Company committed to a plan to sell its Russian division, which resulted in such associated assets and liabilities being classified as assets held for sale and presented as discontinued operations in the Company's financial statements and related management's discussion and analysis.
+Except where noted, references to the Company and the discussion of the Company's business in this annual information form is with respect to its continuing operations in Canada, the United States and Argentina.
+See "Discontinued Operations" and "Risk Factors".

 The Company has established itself as a key energy services provider in the markets where it operates and has a reputation for high quality, safe operations and expert execution.
-With a diverse geographic network and an active operating fleet sized to service the markets where it operates, the Company's goal is to safely and efficiently provide the highest degree of expertise, innovation and service to its customers.
-The Company's success thus far in achieving this goal is evidenced by a broad customer base and strong relationships with a number of the world's leading oil and natural gas exploration and production companies.
-Based on horsepower ("HP"), the Company is one of the largest hydraulic fracturing companies in the world with a combined fleet at December 31, 2021 of approximately 1,356,000 HP.
-In addition, the Company had 27 coiled tubing units and 15 cementing units at December 31, 2021.
+With a diverse geographic network and an active operating fleet sized to service the markets where it operates, the Company's goal is to provide the highest degree of expertise and service safely, efficiently and profitably to its customers.
+The Company's success thus far in achieving this goal is evidenced by a broad customer base and strong relationships with several of the world's leading oil and natural gas exploration and production companies.
+Based on horsepower ("HP"), the Company is one of the largest hydraulic fracturing companies in the world with a combined fleet for its continuing operations at December 31, 2022 of approximately 1,229,000 HP.
+In addition, the Company's continuing operations had 17 coiled tubing units and 11 cementing units at December 31, 2022.